1 Introducing Zig

 To explicitly discard the value of any object (constant or variable), all you need to do is to assign this object to an special character in Zig, which is the underscore (_).
 When you assign an object to a underscore, like in the example below, the zig compiler will automatically discard the value of this particular object.

-You can see in the example below that, this time, the compiler did not complain about any “unused constant”, and succesfully compiled our source code.
+You can see in the example below that, this time, the compiler did not complain about any “unused constant”, and successfully compiled our source code.

 // It compiles!